AnotherKamila/bc-thesis/src/3-protocol.md

 ### Simplicity

 The protocol should be simple.
-This includes not only simplicity in protocol implementation, but also simplicity in message parsing on any device and in any programming language.
+This includes not only low complexity of the protocol's states and messages, but also simplicity in message parsing on any device and in any programming language.
 Specifically, parsing must be efficient on embedded devices with low CPU frequency and memory.

 ### Extensibility